hyphacoop/cosmos-enoki/README.md

 # Enoki 🍄

 Enoki is Hypha's reference binary for the Interchain stack.
+There is a [public testnet available](/testnet/README.md)!

 ## Features